Conductivity of concentrated salt solutions: Introduction

 where $M_{\pm}$ are their mobilities.
 The current densities induced in an univalent electrolyte are then $J_{\pm} = e n_{\infty} V_{\pm}$, where $e$ is an elementary positive charge and $n_{\infty}=n_{\pm}$ is the number density (concentration) of an electrolyte solution.
 Consequently, the current density of a solution reads $J = J_+ - J_- = e E n_{\infty} M,$ where $M = M_+ - M_-$ is the difference in mobilities of cations and anions, and

 Thus, the calculations of the conductivity at a given concentration are reduced to those of $M$.

 The quantitative understanding of ion mobilities is a challenging problem that has been addressed over nearly a century and by many groups, which is often termed a central issue of chemical physics~\cite{bernard.o:2023,naseri.b:2023}.
-The simplest expression can be derived by postulating the Stokes resistance to the ion propulsion
+The simplest expression for univalent ions can be derived by postulating the Stokes resistance to the ion propulsion

 where $\eta$ is the dynamic viscosity of the solvent and $R_{\pm}$ are the hydrodynamic radii of the cation and anion. $M_{\pm}^0$ given by Eq.\eqref{eq:inf} and termed the mobilities at an \emph{infinite dilution} do not depend on salt concentration.
 In this model